Chinese Orange Chicken with Rice or Noodles

 that's tossed in a delicious glossy spicy orange sauce,

-I won't lie I was pretty skeptical to give this recipe a try.
+I was sceptical about giving this recipe a try.

 I think it's because I had never tasted Chinese cuisine before,

-so I personally was on the fence of how the combination between;
+so I personally was on the fence about how the combination of;

 However, I decided to just give it a try and make some Chinese orange chicken